ArtVIP: Articulated Digital Assets of Visual Realism, Modular Interaction, and Physical Fidelity for Robot Learning: Related Works

 \textbf{Datasets for Robot Simulation.} Many datasets provide digital assets suitable for robot simulation.
-Indoor-scene assets~\cite{straub2019replica,shen2021igibson,ramakrishnan2021hm3d,li2022igibson} contribute significantly to robot navigation tasks but lacking support for graphical user interface (GUI)-based editing.
-Object digital assets includes ShapeNet~\cite{chang2015shapenet}, Objaverse~\cite{deitke2023objaverse} and other digital-twin datasets~\cite{kuang2023stanford,dong2025digitaltwincataloglargescale}.
+Indoor-scene assets~\citep{straub2019replica,shen2021igibson,ramakrishnan2021hm3d,li2022igibson} contribute significantly to robot navigation tasks but lack support for graphical user interface (GUI)-based editing.
+Object digital asset datasets include ShapeNet~\citep{chang2015shapenet}, Objaverse~\citep{deitke2023objaverse} and other digital-twin datasets~\citep{kuang2023stanford,dong2025digitaltwincataloglargescale}.
 However, these assets can only function as rigid bodies in simulations, preventing robots from performing articulated manipulation tasks with them.
-Limited studies addressed articulated object assets.
-PartNet-Mobility~\cite{Xiang_2020_SAPIEN} provides 2,346 articulated-object assets across 46 categories, with many assets suffering from unsmoothed geometric surfaces, low rendering quality, and imprecise dynamic joint.
-RoboCasa~\cite{robocasa2024} offers 2,508 digital assets, but only 24 are articulated objects.
-BEHAVIOR-1K~\cite{li2024behavior1khumancenteredembodiedai} includes 543 articulated-object assets with improved visual fidelity, yet all assets are encrypted and accessible only through OmniGibson.
+Limited studies have addressed articulated object assets.
+PartNet-Mobility~\citep{Xiang_2020_SAPIEN} provides 2,346 articulated-object assets across 46 categories, with many assets suffering from unsmoothed geometric surfaces, low rendering quality, and imprecise dynamic joints.
+RoboCasa~\citep{robocasa2024} offers 2,508 digital assets, but only 24 are articulated objects.
+BEHAVIOR-1K~\citep{li2024behavior1khumancenteredembodiedai} includes 543 articulated-object assets with improved visual fidelity, yet all assets are encrypted and accessible only through OmniGibson.
 These limitations underscore the need for a high-quality, open-source articulated-object dataset.

-\textbf{Articulated Objects Construction and Generation Methods.} Construction methods~\cite{liu2024singapo,chen2024urdformer,su2024artformer,xue2021omadobjectmodelarticulated,wang2024sm} can generate articulated objects from images and reduce the labor cost.
+\textbf{Articulated Objects Construction and Generation Methods.} Construction methods~\citep{liu2024singapo,chen2024urdformer,su2024artformer,xue2021omadobjectmodelarticulated,wang2024sm} can generate articulated objects from images and reduce labor costs.
 However, these methods perform reliably only on objects with simple joints, such as cabinets and desks, and produce assets with compromised visual realism.
-Generative methods~\cite{yang2022dsgnetlearningdisentangledstructure,liu2023meshdiffusion,long2023wonder3d,xu2023dmv3ddenoisingmultiviewdiffusion,koo2024saladpartlevellatentdiffusion}, are currently limited to static rigid-body objects.
-These assets often exhibit distorted and unreasonable meshes, coupled with poor rendering quality.
+Generative methods~\citep{yang2022dsgnetlearningdisentangledstructure,liu2023meshdiffusion,long2023wonder3d,xu2023dmv3ddenoisingmultiviewdiffusion,koo2024saladpartlevellatentdiffusion} are currently limited to static rigid-body objects.
+These assets often exhibit distorted and implausible meshes, coupled with poor rendering quality.
 The absence of support for articulated objects in generative methods further limits their applicability to robot learning tasks.